 What I particularly like is that some of the recipes are for diabetics.
 My sister is diabetic and this really brings to mind who important having foods that do not shoot up your blood sugars so much.

-The book is well led out and categorised to make it easier to find the relevant drinks.
+The book is well led out and categorized to make it easier to find the relevant drinks.
 However, it does not have pictures of the finished smoothies which is sad as this helps you to decide what to drink.
 I can understand why, if it was written by an individual without backing I can guess how long it would take to take 150 pictures that are of a professional quality, not to mention the immediate cost of making 150 smoothies!

 On the downside, it uses US cups measurements.